Learn how to decorate a cake with these 10 easy steps! Yes even if you are a beginner, you can learn how to decorate a cake like a pro!

 This trick should only be used at the very end to smooth out the cake.

-Another warning- spray very lightly on cakes that have food coloring in the buttercream because you don’t want the color to drip and bleed down the cake.
+Also, spray very lightly on cakes that have food coloring in the buttercream.
+You don’t want the color to drip and bleed down the cake.

 Smoothing it out to be perfect might be very hard, so instead you can choose to use the back of a spoon and make swirls to smooth it out and have a pretty wave effect.